zachpino/digidev-f19/week10/image.md

 ![spectrum!](hues-square.jpg)

 This program works fine, but isn't very flexible since we have linked our color spectrum with the size of the image.
 Try to make `width` or `height` larger than 255, and you will receive an error; and values smaller than 255 will not show the whole spectrum.
-Here is a more extensible version that decouples the two concepts...
+Here is a more extensible version that decouples the two concepts by [parameterizing](https://en.wikipedia.org/wiki/Parametrization_(geometry)) the positional values of the image.

 ```python
 from PIL import Image